linnotendal/Luma/README.md

 ## Status

 This is a portfolio/learning project and a work in progress.
 The focus has been on the core flow: check-in, task management, and onboarding.
-Planned next steps include richer insights and refining the suggestion logic.
+Planned next steps include better insights and suggestion logic.